Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Someone at the scene where you were knocked unconscious can refresh your memory of what happened as long as they were never unconscious themselves.

 - Do not take a local doctor (pressing E) if there are people right around you or roleplay is still ongoing at the scene you are in.

-# Baiting

-- Do not kill yourself or others to bait law or doctors to your location.
-Using Alerts of any Kind is also not allowed.

-- Baiting through RP planning, threats, and skullduggery is viable and acceptable.

-- Ambushing or Setting a Trap, so long as the Trap is in a logical location, like an Alley, a Secluded Space, or in the Wilds, is also allowed.

 # Combat Logging